vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. [Mark to market settlement](./0003-MTMK-mark_to_market_settlement.md) works correctly with a predefined frequency irrespective of the behaviour of any of the oracles specified for the market. (<a name="0053-PERP-005" href="#0053-PERP-005">0053-PERP-005</a>)
 1. Receiving an event from the settlement schedule oracle during the opening auction does not cause settlement. (<a name="0053-PERP-006" href="#0053-PERP-006">0053-PERP-006</a>)
 1. Receiving correctly formatted data from settlement data oracles and settlement schedule oracles during continuous trading results in periodic settlement. (<a name="0053-PERP-007" href="#0053-PERP-007">0053-PERP-007</a>)
-1. Receiving correctly formatted data from the settlement data and settlement schedule oracles during liquidity monitoring auction results in the exchange of periodic settlement cashflows.
-Market remains in liquidity monitoring auction until enough additional liquidity gets committed to the market. (<a name="0053-PERP-008" href="#0053-PERP-008">0053-PERP-008</a>)
 1. Receiving correctly formatted data from the settlement data and settlement schedule oracles during price monitoring auction results in the exchange of periodic settlement cashflows.
 Market remains in price monitoring auction until its original duration elapses, uncrosses the auction and goes back to continuous trading mode. (<a name="0053-PERP-009" href="#0053-PERP-009">0053-PERP-009</a>)
 1. When the funding payment is positive the margin levels of parties with long positions are larger than what the basic margin calculations imply.
 Parties with short positions are not impacted. (<a name="0053-PERP-015" href="#0053-PERP-015">0053-PERP-015</a>)
 1. When the funding payment is negative the margin levels of parties with short positions are larger than what the basic margin calculations imply.
 Parties with long positions are not impacted. (<a name="0053-PERP-016" href="#0053-PERP-016">0053-PERP-016</a>)